lagbolt/catalog-errors/LC/README.md

 Run sh-check.py

 This program can read either from a MySQL database table or a MARC file.
-If you're reading from a MySQL database you'll need to edit the connection information in mydb.py
+If you're reading from a MySQL database you'll need to edit the connection information in mydb.py and supply the database password in secrets.py.
+If you're only reading from MARC files, you do not have to make either of those changes.

 The table can be specified either by name or by schema and name (e.g., "schema_name.table_name").